Top 20 BEST Valorant Skins [2023]

 Magepunk Skin Pack

 The Magepunk bundle is electrical and inspired by the steampunk science fiction genre.
 The weapons have transparent elements where you can see the electricity running.
-Whenever you use the Magepunk weapon for reloading, shooting, or killing, you hear an electric buzz which is music to your ears.
+Whenever you use the Magepunk weapon for reloading, shooting, or killing, you hear an electric buzz, which is music to your ears.

 However, due to Magepunk’s sound and animation, these heavy guns feel as light and deadly as electricity.
-When you kill the last opponent in a glass dome, they get pulverized by the energy that is powering your gun.
+When you kill the last opponent in a glass dome, they get pulverized by the energy powering your gun.
+The complete Magepunk bundle costs 7,100 VP.
+However, an individual weapon will cost you 1,775 VP, and the melee will cost you 3,550 VP.

 6. Forsaken